johnamdickson/portfolio-project-4/README.md

 - Along with the database, the backend also consists of Cloudinary for image storage.
 ### Skeleton
 #### Wireframes
-- The project wireframe can be found [here.](README-files/pp4-wireframes.pdf)
+- The project wireframes can be found [here.](README-files/pp4-wireframes.pdf)
 ### Surface (Design)
 #### Colour Scheme
 - The main theme colour for the site is a shade of red called *Punch*.
 The use of red is designed to trigger a user response given it is commonly utilised when there is a call to action.
 In this case, the action we want the user to perform is staying on top of emissions on their facility, something which unavoidably carries inherent risks to people, the environment and ultimately the business.
 Red is also closely linked with danger which ties in well with the latter risks.<br><br>